FurTrader/OverkillSolarBMS/BLE _bluetooth_protocol.md

 # BLE protocol documentation
 ### Bluetooth module protocol for JBD BMSs

+___
+### Executive Summary

+Look for a BLE module advertising servive UUID FF00

+* Characteristic FF01 is Read/Notify from the UART
+ *The module will notify when this value changes via the UART RX*

+* Characteristic FF02 is Write Without Response to the UART
+ *The module will transmit on the UART when this value changes*
+ *Can also be used to send instructions to the BLE module itself*
+___

 NOTE: I am transcribing my written notes a few months after doing this work and I may be forgetting the meaning of certain things.
 All numbers are hexidecimal unless specified otherwise -ST